 ‘In order to secure the UK lead in this area and make sure that UK companies take a significant share of this large future sector, we must act now with a focus more than ever on working across the spectrum of industry, academia and across government to achieve innovation,’ said interim Challenge director Sir Peter Knight, emeritus professor of physics and quantum optics at Imperial College London.
 ‘The Pioneer Challenge will develop our industrial base, integrated with UK research.’

-The next revolution of quantum technology could enable devices such as navigational systems capable of operating without GPS, cameras that can see round corners and truly secure methods of exchanging data, according to Innovate UK and the EPSRC.
+The next revolution of quantum technology could enable devices such as navigational systems capable of operating without GPS, cameras that can see around corners and truly secure methods of exchanging data, according to Innovate UK and the EPSRC.

 In Autumn 2013 the UK government announced an investment of £270 million over five years into a National Quantum Technologies Programme to accelerate the translation of quantum technologies into the marketplace, boost British business and impact everyday life.
 The EPSRC has since used £120 million of this to fund a national network of four quantum technology hubs that explore the properties of quantum mechanics and how they can be harnessed for use in technology.